Google finally updates Android distribution dashboard, Pie passes 10%

 Android 2.Three Gingerbread (December 2010): Up 0.1 points to zero.3%

-It should be the goal of a website developer or owner to try and comprehend how this algorithm works to create content that is deemed superior quality by Google.
-Google makes numerous changes every year, although some affect only a tiny percentage of searches.
+A website developer or owner should try to comprehend how this algorithm works to create content that is deemed superior quality by Google.
+Google makes numerous changes yearly, although some affect only a tiny percentage of searches.
 The big ones are, however, capable of destroying a website’s traffic numbers and taking it down miserably in the rankings.
-The crux of the matter is while starting a website or a blog; one must remember that Google looks for a superior quality user experience throughout the entire site.
-Google creates these updates for coming as close as possible to an ultimate comprehension of how to appraise that user experience.
+The crux of the matter is that while starting a website or a blog, one must remember that Google looks for a superior quality user experience throughout the site.
+Google creates these updates to come as close as possible to an ultimate comprehension of how to appraise that user experience.
 Know Google’s Past Updates and Understand the Future: An analysis of the Panda Update of Google that rolled out in 2011 contains some timeless tips that are still important.
-Knowing what Google has been doing over the yesteryears helps one in understanding future updates better.
+Knowing what Google has been doing over the years helps one understand future updates better.

 The tips that the abovementioned analysis contains are as follows:

 a.
-Reduce Page Load Time: If a website is loading too slowly, the heavy plugins should be eliminated, and caching plugins should be utilized.
-Slow loading sites do not offer a quality user experience, and hence Google does not want to rank them.
+Reduce Page Load Time: If a website loads too slowly, heavy plugins should be eliminated, and caching plugins should be utilized.
+Slow-loading sites do not offer a quality user experience, and hence, Google does not want to rank them.

 b.
-Provide High-Quality and Unique Content: One should never try to duplicate something he saw elsewhere or never try to lengthen blog posts.
-One should always ask himself what his followers can take away from this.
+Provide High-Quality and Unique Content: One should never try to duplicate something he saw elsewhere or lengthen blog posts.
+One should always ask oneself what one’s followers can take away from this.

 Website owners and developers react as Google acts.
-However, one does not need to dive into it without careful considerations.
+However, one does not need to dive into it without careful consideration.
 Google is absolutely transparent with the changes they make for every update.
-The job of a website owner, before each update, is to initially take a look at things Google has done previously, like the example cited above.
-This helps one in understanding not only the how-s but also the ways of Google’s updates.
+Before each update, the job of a website owner is to initially look at things Google has done previously, like the example cited above.
+This helps one understand not only the hows but also the ways of Google’s updates.

 Wendy Mckinney